Ohio Application for Change of Name of Adult

 Step 3 – Publication (if necessary)

-It’s up to the court to decide whether the applicant needs to attend a hearing.[3]
-If a hearing is scheduled, the applicant must publish a Notice of Hearing on Change of Name (Form 21.5) in a local newspaper at least 30 days before the hearing date.
+It’s up to the court to decide whether a hearing needs to take place.[3]
+If a hearing is scheduled, the court may require the applicant to publish a Notice of Hearing on Change of Name (Form 21.5) in a local newspaper at least 30 days before the hearing date.

 Step 4 – Court Hearing (if necessary)

-If required, the applicant must attend the hearing and present the court with copies of their name change paperwork and respond to any questions the judge or magistrate may have.
+If a hearing is called, the applicant must attend and present the court with copies of their name change paperwork and respond to any questions the judge or magistrate may have.

 Step 5 – Approval